 Cooking coconut oil sold in tin containers or inside plastic cans.
 While buying, look for freshness, and methods employed in its extraction.
 Since RBD oil contains no free-fatty acids and volatile short-chain fatty acids, it is clear, has a neutral flavor, and possesses long shelf life.
 Certain manufacturing units claim cold processed oil features some degree of anti-inflammatory, anti-bacterial properties.

 At home, store virgin coconut oil inside the refrigerator since it retains some bio-enzymes and free-fatty acids after cold-processing to prevent it turn rancid.
 RBD oil may stay well for longer periods kept at a cool, dry place away from a humid area.

-Despite being high in saturated fats, coconut oil used in everyday cooking in many parts of the planet.
+Despite being a high saturated fats food item, coconut oil is employed in daily cooking in many parts of the world.
 Native inhabitants of Polynesia, Micronesian, some South-East Asian regions, and the southern part of India (Kerala state) use it exclusively in cooking.
 Its use is fast spreading to other regions especially, in the US and Europe.

 Coconut oil appears as clear liquid at temperatures above 25 °C. It attains a gel-like consistency at a temperature below 25°C, thickens below 21°C, and solidifies below 14°C. Fresh, virgin coconut oil (VCO) has pleasant, nutty aroma and sweet taste.

 Here are some serving tips

 It used exclusively as cooking oil in many countries to fry, roast, sauteing, dressing, etc.

 Its high smoke point helps for deep-frying food items, including vegetables, meat, and poultry.

 Coconut oil also used in the preparation of vegetable shortening.
 Coconut shortening has found favor especially in children confectionaries like desserts, crackles, pastries, biscuits, etc.